Gorilla vs RedLeads.

 You already know your subreddits.
 You want continuous monitoring of 5-15 subs and care about catching every relevant thread within minutes.
 You're past validation and into ongoing growth.

 You're earlier.
-You want to know if people are even talking about your problem before paying a monthly fee.
+You want to know if people are even talking about your problem before committing.
 You don't want to limit yourself to Reddit.
-You'd rather pay $1.99 to find out today than $30/mo to maybe find out next week.
+You'd rather start free with no card today than pay $30/mo to maybe find out next week.

 RedLeads is a Reddit specialist and they're great at it.
 But your future users don't all live on Reddit.
 A solo developer building a Notion template might find their best leads in TikTok comments.
 A B2B founder might find them under YouTube reviews of competitor tools.
 A consumer app might find them on X.

-Gorilla runs all four in one pass.
-Same idea, four platforms, ranked by buying intent.
+Gorilla runs all five in one pass.
+Same idea, five platforms, ranked by intent.
 You can still pick the platform that worked best and dig deeper there.
 But you don't pre-commit.

 RedLeads charges monthly because they're monitoring.
 That makes sense for their model.
-But for a solo founder testing 3 ideas, that's $90 to find out which idea has demand.
+But you pay for the watch tower even in the weeks you have nothing to track.

 No. Neither does RedLeads, and that's the right call.
 Auto-reply is a fast way to get banned and burn the goodwill of a community.
 Gorilla hands you the post and the context.
 You write the reply.